 An attorney-based service assists clients who have received threat of imminent action over their student loan debt.
 This could include a lawsuit filed by the creditor against a debtor, harassment from debt collectors, or some other legal issue.

 Attorney-based student loan modification programs represent clients differently than a lawyer.
 Primarily, they help those who are in student loan trouble find helpful options.
 They can also assist the borrower in figuring out ways to approach creditors.
-Restructuring or otherwise modifying the debt can benefit all parties involved.
+Restructuring or otherwise modifying the loan contract can benefit all parties involved.

-Attorney-based student loan modification experts also engage credit monitoring services to reduce or eliminate damage to your credit than can occur when you receive modified debt terms.
-At Iron Fist legal clients only pay for the service when a favorable resolution has been worked out.
-This is typically a reduction on loan balance or wiping out the loan entirely.
+Attorney-based student loan modification experts also engage credit monitoring services to reduce or eliminate damage to your credit that can occur when you receive modified terms.
+At Iron Fist Legal, clients pay for a service that produces a significantly favorable resolution.
+This is typically a 30-70% reduction on their loan balance or wiping out the loan entirely.

 What Does This Mean for The People Who Borrowed?

 The emergence of attorney-based student loan modification has taken time to catch on among both debtors and creditors.
 For a long time, most believed that the student loan issue revolved simply around issuing a loan and paying it back.
 Both borrowers and financial services professionals now understand the extent of misrepresentation and fraud that has tarnished the process.

 Also, increasing pressure from the federal government and other sources has nudged banks toward providing more help for borrowers.

 Attorney-based student loan modification serves as a great way to help troubled debtors and their creditors find a way to resolve the problem in a way that benefits both parties.

 For example, some higher education programs at both public and private sector institutions have oversold their programs.
 This refers to the fact that students receive false reassurances about the market for their degree program.
 In other cases, life has happened.
 The borrower has become disabled or has encountered a hardship that prevents them from meeting the terms of the loan.